hyojunm/game-prediction-models/README.md

-# game-prediction-models

-A collection of statistical models to predict the outcomes of Major League Baseball games.
+# Analyzing regression models for predicting the outcomes of Major League Baseball games

-### Clone repository
+### Build project

 Navigate to your desired directory on the terminal, then clone the project repository: